microsoft/vscode-docs/docs/sourcecontrol/faq.md

 Another option is to disable the auto fetch feature by changing the following setting: `"git.autofetch": false`.

-### Why is VS Code telling me that the git repository is potentially unsafe?
+### Why is VS Code warning me that the git repository is potentially unsafe?

 VS Code uses `git.exe` for executing all git operations.
 Starting with Git [2.35.2](https://github.blog/2022-04-18-highlights-from-git-2-36/#stricter-repository-ownership-checks), users are prevented from running git operations in a repository that is in a folder that owned by a user other than the current user as the repository is deemed to be potentially unsafe.